solana-labs/solana/docs/src/proposals/traced-transaction-construction.md

 additional account addresses to read and/or write, collected from traced transaction execution in the simulation.

-After that, client signs the final transaction after appending these additional account addresses and submits it to the cluster via `sendTransaction`.
+Then, client signs the final transaction after appending these additional account addresses and submits it to the cluster via `sendTransaction`.

 For that end, introduce a new syscall to trace account accesses, so that